Key takeaways from night 2 of the Democratic convention

 He has at times offered himself as a bridge to bring together that coalition, calling himself a “transitional figure” for the party and the country.

-Democrats tried to put that on vivid display, an ideological arc that spanned the New Democrat centrism of former President Bill Clinton to the new century progressive, Rep. Alexandria Ocasio Cortez, who was born in 1989, the year after Biden's first presidential run.
+Democrats tried to put that on vivid display, an ideological arc that spanned the New Democrat centrism of former President Bill Clinton to the new century progressive movement of Rep. Alexandria Ocasio Cortez, who was born in 1989, the year after Biden's first presidential run.

 Democrats were trying to show that their party tolerates differences in ways that the Republican Party led by President Donald Trump does not.
 The Democrats honored Clinton, and former president Jimmy Carter, along with the party's nominee in 2004, former Secretary of State John Kerry.
 Cindy McCain, whose husband, John, was the Republican nominee in 2008, appeared in a video praising Biden.